paulocoutinhox/3d-model-tester/README.md

 - Your model should be in GLB format with embedded animations
 - For best results, the model should be Y-up oriented
-- Animations should be named consistently (IDLE, WALK, ATTACK)
+- Animations should be named consistently for automatic detection

 ## Troubleshooting